G52-73951X7 - Laptop MSI - Free user manual and instructions

 Important

-The configuration above are for general use only.
+The configurations above are for general use only.
 If you need the detailed settings of BIOS, please see the manual in English version on MSI website.

 Software Information